All updates and announcements related to COVID-19 can be found at: https://learn.uat.edu/novel-coronavirus-covid-19.

 When a vacancy occurs or a new position is created for a Full Time Staff or Faculty Member:

-The Hiring Manager of each department will submit the New Employee Request form via the only system.
+The Hiring Manager of each department will submit a New Employee Request via email to OD for approval.
 From here, OD and the hiring manager will determine the order of interviews (OD, Manager and Officer) and proceed to interview multiple candidates until 3 excellent candidates are found.
-Once three excellent candidates are found, the hiring manager’s officer will conduct final interviews.
+Once three excellent candidates are found, the hiring manager's officer will conduct final interviews.
 After all three interviews have occurred, the hiring manager, OD and the officer all must unanimously agree on a candidate.
 If a unanimous agreement cannot be made, the hiring process will start over from the beginning.

 A background check and credit check will be run through OD.
 If a past felony, drug misdemeanor is found or the candidate is in default with their student loans then the candidate cannot continue through the interview process and will be thanked for their time.

-The Hiring Manager shall notify candidates from the final round of interviews of the hiring decision by phone.
+The Hiring Manager shall notify candidates from the final round of interviews of the hiring decision.